-Vaughan's Official Plan recognizes the importance of the preservation of heritage character in the Thornhill Vaughan Heritage Conservation District.
-A successful District requires public awareness and participation, and a variety of steps should be taken to ensure the ongoing effectiveness of the District Plan.
+Vaughan's Official Plan recognizes the importance of the preservation of heritage character in the Village of Maple.
+A successful Heritage District requires public awareness and participation, and a variety of steps should or might be taken to ensure the ongoing effectiveness of the District Plan.
 Among these are the following:

-- Under Section 41.10.1 of the Ontario Heritage Act, the City Clerk must ensure that a copy of the Heritage Conservation District Designating By-law is registered at the appropriate land registry office. - All City Staff whose work could potentially have an impact on the District should be informed of the Boundary, Policies, and Guidelines for the District.
-This would include not only departments that administer the District or do physical work in it, but also departments that are involved in promotion of the City, planning for special events, and so on. - All property owners and tenants in the District should receive notice of the District designation and be given the opportunity to review or purchase copies of the District Study and Plan.
+- Under Section 41.10.1 of the Ontario Heritage Act, the City Clerk must ensure that a copy of the Heritage Conservation District Designating By-law is registered at the appropriate land registry office. - All City Staff whose work could potentially impact on the District should be informed of the Boundary, Policies, and Guidelines for the District.
+This should include not only departments that administer the District or do physical work in it, but also departments that are involved in promotion of the City, planning for special events, and so on. - All property owners and tenants in the District should receive notice of the District designation and be given the opportunity to review or purchase copies of the District Study and Plan.
 The requirements for Heritage Permits should be explained in the notice.